HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 Master Module and SATA Cable
 ```

-Lay the modules on a flat surface and snap the male connector Extension Module to the female connector of the Master Module.
-Continue connecting Extension Modules ensuring that the Master Module is the top-most module in the chain.
+Lay the modules on a flat surface, then snap the male connector on the Extension Module into the female connector on the Master Module.
+Continue connecting Extension Modules, ensuring that the Master Module is the top-most module in the chain.

 ```{figure} /product/asset-tracker/media/master_and_extension.png
 :alt: Master Module and Extension